Are you grappling with paying federal tax debt?

 So, what is the IRS Fresh Start Program?
 It’s an option you should explore if you or your business is struggling to find tax relief.

-You can avoid owing more back taxes and settle your tax balance more affordably when you enroll in the program.
+You can avoid owing more back taxes and settle your tax balance more affordably when you enroll in tax relief programs like the People-First Initiative.
 However, specific parameters are surrounding the initiative, which is when our tax attorneys step in.
 We help guide you in the right direction with our knowledge of tax law and experience so that you can find financial freedom with the IRS.

 - Internal Service Revenue – Understanding a Federal Tax Lien